 At the time of the flood, there was much development along the city’s river valley.

 With damage estimated at $615 million, the flood destroyed many businesses & properties along the river & filled it with tons of debris.

 This led to much discussion about the future use of the river valley.

 7 municipalities, 1 plan, 1 river valley

-The RVA was formed in 1996 by the seven founding shareholder municipalities bordering the Capital Region’s North Saskatchewan River: Town of Devon, Parkland County, Leduc County, City of Edmonton, Strathcona County, Sturgeon County and City of Fort Saskatchewan.
-On March 5, 2003, it was incorporated as a not for profit company under Part Nine of the Companies Act of Alberta on March 5, 2003.
+The RVA was formed in 1996 by seven founding shareholder municipalities bordering the Capital Region’s North Saskatchewan River: Town of Devon, Parkland County, Leduc County, City of Edmonton, Strathcona County, Sturgeon County and City of Fort Saskatchewan.
+On March 5, 2003, it was incorporated as a, not for profit company under Part Nine of the Companies Act of Alberta on March 5, 2003.

 In 2008, the RVA released its River Valley Alliance released its conceptual Plan of Action for one connected, continuous river valley after extensive public and stakeholder consultation.